django/django/docs/integration-plan.rst

 WSGI attribute access
 ---------------------

 While Channels transports across a lot of the data available on a WSGI request - like paths, remote client IPs, POST data and so forth - it cannot reproduce everything.
-Specifically, the following changes will happen to Django request objects:
+Specifically, the following changes will happen to Django request objects when they come via Channels:

-- The SCRIPT_NAME attribute will always be ``""``, and so the ``PATH_INFO`` will always be the full path.
 - ``request.META`` will not contain any environment variables from the system.
 - The ``wsgi`` keys in ``request.META`` will change as follows:
   - ``wsgi.version`` will be set to ``(1, 0)``